-Compared to the other well-known Japanese motorcycle manufacturers, Kawasaki is a relative newcomer, only bursting onto the scene in the early 1960s, although it wasn’t long before they developed a reputation for producing some of the quickest bikes on two wheels.
-In 1969, Kawasaki showed what they were about by winning the world championship in the 125cc class, the first of many world titles since.
-Known for producing such legendary sportbikes as the Ninja series, today Kawasaki makes a highly popular range of street machines and off-road bikes.
-We won’t try and tell you which Kawasaki is better than the rest, but we can help you find the best insurance cover for your favourite motorcycle.
-By best, we don’t just mean the cheapest available, but also the one that offers optimum value for money in terms of the level of cover it provides.
-As we only compare motorcycle insurance, and have access to over 40 of the top insurers, we’re confident we can help you find a great deal on Kawasaki motorcycle insurance.
+Compared to the other well-known Japanese motorcycle manufacturers.
+Kawasaki is a relative newcomer, only bursting onto the scene in the early 1960s, although it wasn’t long before they started producing some of the quickest bikes on two wheels.
+In 1969, Kawasaki won the world championship in the 125cc class.
+This was the first of many world titles since.
+Known for producing such legendary sportbikes as the Ninja series.
+Today Kawasaki makes a highly popular range of street machines and off-road bikes.
+We won’t try and tell you which Kawasaki is better than the rest.
+But we can help you find great deals on your insurance by using our comparison service.
+We only compare motorcycle, moped and scooter insurance and have access to over 30 of the leading brokers and insurers in the market.
+We’re confident we can help you find a great deal on Kawasaki motorcycle insurance.

 Scoot Scoot is a trading name under licence of ICE Internet Comparison Experts Limited who are an appointed representative of Vast Visibility Limited who are authorised and regulated by the Financial Conduct Authority under firm reference number 566973.